cysouw/diathesis/text/c06_prepositions.md

 ### [ NAP | NA– ] Governed preposition drop+accusative

-Some verbs allow for the governed preposition to be dropped, but not the accusative argument [@next a-c].
+Some verbs allow for the governed preposition to be dropped, but not the accusative argument [@next a–c].

 ::: ex
 a.
 Ich bereite dich auf die Klausur vor.